atomscale-ai/sdk/docs/guides/inspect-results.rst

 ========================

-``general_use.ipynb`` demonstrates how to work with objects returned by :meth:`atomicds.client.Client.get`.
+``general_use.ipynb`` demonstrates how to work with objects returned by :meth:`atomscale.client.Client.get`.
 This guide walks through the same workflow in a linear format.

 Fetch analysed items